 The Environmental Protection Agency puts it this way — radon is a health hazard with a simple solution!

-The Kansas City area is considered a high hazard area, by the Environmental Protection Agency.
+Radon levels in Kansas City are typically high, since homes here are in a high hazard area, determined by the Environmental Protection Agency.
 Jackson, Clay, and Cass County Missouri homes are all in the red zone.
 That means indoor air typically has radon levels above the acceptable range.
-So, they need a mitigation system to eliminate the health concerns.
+So, homes here need a mitigation system to eliminate health concerns.

 On the Kansas side of the metro, Johnson and Leavenworth Counties Kansas are also in the red zone.

 Most homeowners (sellers) don’t know if they have it because they never tested for it.
 You can’t see or smell radon.
 So, without a test you don’t know if the levels in the air are safe.